buanjautista/CCMultiworldRandomizer/Setup.md

 * Select the mod and install it using the button listed at the bottom of the screen.
 * You will be prompted to restart the game.
 Do that.

-## Generating a Multiworld Seed
+## Generating a Multiworld

 First, you need a local installation of Archipelago itself.
 It should be as simple as downloading a release from [this page](https://github.com/ArchipelagoMW/Archipelago/releases/latest) and either unzipping it or running the installer, depending on your operating system.

-Next, download the APWorld file and the template YAML from the [releases page of the CrossCode Archipelago project](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest) and put it into `custom_worlds` in your Archipelago installation folder (if you have installed an old version previously in `lib/worlds`, delete it before attempting to generate).
+Next, download the APWorld file and the template YAML from the [releases page of the CrossCode Archipelago project](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest).
+Place the APWorld into the `custom_worlds` in your Archipelago installation folder (if you have installed an old version previously in `lib/worlds`, delete it before attempting to generate).

 Make sure to customize the template YAML following the guides that Archipelago provides.
 The options should be self-explanatory, but if they are not, feel free to ask.